 A non-S1G STA shall not perform TXOP sharing.

 A Relay entity shall not perform TXOP sharing if the relay-STA and relay-AP are operating in different primary channels for the duration of the TXOP.
+A Relay that performs TXOP sharing shall use a channel width that is the same or lower than the channel width indicated by the STA that initiated the TXOP.

 The sequence of frames exchanged over the first hop and second hop depends on the acknowledgement procedure used by the Relay.
 A Relay can use either: